dridk/steganodf/README.md

 # Steganodf

-Steganodf is a tool to hide a secret message in a pandas dataframe by swapping lines.
+This is a tool for hiding a secret message in a tabulated file.
-It works with permutation of block of 6 lines (720 combinaisons) to store 1 byte.
+It works by swapping blocks of 6 lines ( 1 bytes ), thus preserving data integrity.

 The dataframe is first sorted by the computed hash of each line.
-You can also use HMAC if you give a password.
-This prevents the attacker from finding the secret message.
+HMAC is also supported if you provide a password.
-Indexes of each block of 6 lines are used as the source of permutation.
-A byte is then encoded as the n-th permutation.
+This method does not alter the data, but the watermark is easily sterilized.

 # Installation